-A command line interface, and set of scripts for web tasks
+An API & command line interface, for common web tasks

 Super Web Scripts